fdformula/FiniteDifferenceFormula.jl/README.md

 There is a natural constraint, i.e., the number of points to be used in a formula can't be too large.
 It's due to

-1) that we want "exact" formulas, i.e., coefficients in the formulas are exact, otherwise, extra truncation errors occur already in the formulas.
+1) the constraint of the largest integer computers can express and process.
-2) that, to explore the properties of coefficients in the formulas, we had better have "exact" formulas.
+2) that we want "exact" formulas, i.e., coefficients in the formulas are exact, otherwise, extra truncation errors occur already in the formulas.
-3) the constraint of the largest integer a computer can express and process.
+3) that, to explore the properties of coefficients in the formulas, we had better have "exact" formulas.
 4) that practical applications usually don't allow too many points to be used for computing derivatives of a function at a single point because of the constraints of computing power.